-Students and employees will not suffer adverse consequences as a result of reporting a matter involving sexual misconduct in good faith.
+• Students and employees will not suffer adverse consequences as a result of reporting a matter involving sexual misconduct in good faith.
 However, the protocol shall not be used to initiate frivolous or malicious charges without regard to the truth.
 After the completion of remediation efforts, if the Title IX Coordinator concludes that a party or witness made materially false statements in bad faith, the Coordinator may recommend disciplinary action against the Complainant, up to and including expulsion or termination from the University.
+Guidelines from the Student Handbook's Honesty and Integrity policy may be used to determine sanctions.